David-Kingsman/lerobot_hilserl_ufactory/hilserl_documentation/README_simulation_hilserl.md

 ### Practical Impact
 The reward classifier transforms the learning process from a high-latency, error-prone manual system to a robust, automated, and scalable solution that significantly improves sample efficiency and training stability in real robot scenarios.

+### Results

+After 80,000 training steps and manual intervention (approximately 1 hour), our policy achieved a 100% success rate in the pick_cube_sim environment.
+Below are our training curves and the final policy results.